MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 <!-- ====================================================================== -->
 ## PWAs on desktop

-PWAs are not limited to displaying websites on mobile home screens.
+Progressive Web Apps (PWAs) isn't limited to displaying websites on mobile home screens.
 PWAs are based on standard, cross-browser, web technologies that allow them to be installed and to run in many different environments.

 In recent years, desktop browsing has grown, and desktop computing continues to be the primary productivity environment for many users.
-Fortunately, PWAs can provide fully tailored, installable experiences on a desktop operating system that inherit the benefits of that environment, while still working across platform from the same code and servers that power your in-browser and mobile experiences.
+PWAs can provide fully tailored, installable experiences on a desktop operating system that inherit the benefits of that environment.
+Yet PWAs still work across platform from the same code and servers that power your in-browser and mobile experiences.

-With many new web capabilities and new features in Microsoft Edge and Windows, there are great opportunities to build immersive experiences that deeply integrate with the desktop operating system.
-Only using web technologies also ensures that your app will work in other browsers, operating systems and devices.
+Microsoft Edge and Windows have added many new web capabilities and features.
+These new web development capabilities provide great opportunities to build immersive experiences that deeply integrate with the desktop operating system.
+Using only web technologies ensures that your app will work on other browsers, operating systems, and devices.

-You might not have to use proprietary technologies at all, because the web has developed capabilities to deal with file systems, video, audio, high-performing code, databases, USB, Bluetooth, and more.
+You might not have to use proprietary technologies at all, because the web has developed capabilities to deal with many aspects of apps, such as:
+*  File systems
+*  Video
+*  Audio
+*  High-performance code
+*  Databases
+*  USB
+*  Bluetooth

-With a shared codebase between your website, mobile app, and desktop app (across operating systems), you cut down on development cost.
+With a PWA, you can use a single codebase that's shared between your website, mobile app, and desktop app (across operating systems).
+By using a single codebase that's shared across platforms, you cut down on development costs.
 Your app can also be published on the Microsoft Store, making it more familiar and trustworthy for Windows users to discover and install.

 Learn more about [how PWAs integrate on Windows](ux.md).